scikit-hep/iminuit/README.rst

 - Support for SciPy minimisers
 - Numba support (optional)

-Checkout the comprehensive list of `tutorials`_ that demonstrate these features.
+Checkout our large and comprehensive list of `tutorials`_ that take you all the way from beginner to power user.
+For help and how-to questions, please use the `discussions`_ on GitHub.

 .. image:: https://mybinder.org/badge_logo.svg
    :target: https://mybinder.org/v2/gh/scikit-hep/iminuit/develop?filepath=doc%2Ftutorial